Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: radiative corrections

-The $G$-parity quantum numbers of pions and rho mesons, determines that only vector-isovector resonances can mediate photon-hadron interactions in Figure \ref{virtualcorr}, thus we will take $V=\rho, \rho', \rho''$.
-As shown in Ref.~\cite{Ignatov:2022iou}, this Generalized Vector Meson Dominance model (GVMD) allows one to explain the measured forward-backward charge asymmetry in $e^+e^- \to \pi^+\pi^-$ collisions below 2 GeV \cite{CMD-3:2023alj}, if one includes up three rho-like meson resonances in the photon coupling to hadrons, with the resonance parameters given in \cite{Ignatov:2022iou}.
+As shown in Ref.~\cite{Ignatov:2022iou}, this GVMD model allows one to explain the measured forward-backward charge asymmetry in $e^+e^- \to \pi^+\pi^-$ collisions below 2 GeV \cite{CMD-3:2023alj}, if one includes up three rho-like meson resonances in the photon coupling to hadrons, with the resonance parameters given in \cite{Ignatov:2022iou}.
 Because this form factor does not take into account the energy dependence of the meson widths, among other things, the mass and width parameters obtained from the fit depart \cite{Ignatov:2022iou} from their values extracted using other Breit-Wigner parameterizations (compiled in \cite{ParticleDataGroup:2024cfk}).
 In our numerical evaluation of loop corrections, we will use the masses and widths of $V$ resonances obtained in Ref. \cite{Ignatov:2022iou}.

 The additional factor $[F(k^2)]^2$ in the amplitudes helps to improve the convergence of loop integrals for hard photons.
-The modified photon propagator can be split as \be \frac{1}{k^2} [F(k^2)]^2 = \frac{1}{k^2}+ \frac{F^2(k^2)-1}{k^2}\ee The first term on the right-hand side gives rise to the sQED contribution reported in \cite{Flores-Baez:2007vnd} and contains the infrared divergences, while the second term yields the structure-dependent effects, which are regular at $k^2=0$.
-Clearly, in the limit $m_V \to \infty$, the structure-dependent corrections vanish, as it should (we have checked this property numerically in our final results) and the results coincide with the sQED calculation.
+The modified photon propagator can be split as \be \frac{1}{k^2} [F(k^2)]^2 = \frac{1}{k^2}+ \frac{F^2(k^2)-1}{k^2}\ee The first term on the right-hand side gives rise to the sQED contribution reported in \cite{Flores-Baez:2007vnd} and contains the infrared and ultraviolet divergences, while the second term yields the structure-dependent effects, which are regular at $k^2=0$.
+Clearly, in the limit $m_V \to \infty$, the structure-dependent corrections vanish, as it should be (we have checked this property numerically in our final results) and the results coincide with the sQED calculation.
+We note that the structure-dependent corrections to the amplitudes of $\rho^0\to \pi^+\pi^-$, arising from the second term in Eq. (\ref{sqed+vmd}), are ultraviolet finite and do not contribute to the mass-shift of pions or to the renormalization of their wavefunctions.

 The decomposition shown in Eq.~(\ref{sqed+vmd}) suggests that the virtual corrections can be split into sQED and structure-dependent (VMD) contributions according to: